Jump to: Resources | International Global Innovators STEM Summer Camp | Contact

 - Conversation Partners Program: International students will be paired with local students to learn languages and cultures together.
 Local students who plan to study abroad can also practice the language(s) before their trip.

-- Language for Credit: Students interested in earning credits for language learning can consult with our office for further guidance.
+- Foreign Language Independent Study: Students interested in earning credit for foreign language learning (for example: Japanese, French, Spanish) can consult with our office for further guidance.

 - ENG 1050 | Language and Power: This course is essential for American students preparing to study abroad.
 It equips them with communication strategies and intercultural competence to navigate cultural and linguistic barriers.
 Students can find this course listed as ENG 1050, offered every spring semester in person at the Castleton campus